JeffreyBenjaminBrown/hode/seq-prog/README.md

 The QFind, QTest and QVarTest constructors are defined in terms of the Find, Test and VarTest types.
 See the code for the full spec, but here they are in brief:

-The important part of Find is a function of type `sp -> Subst e -> Set e`. `Subst e` means `substitution`, a term I'm borrowing from Prolog: it is an assignment of variable names (Strings) to values of type `e`.
-So a Find is capable of, given a space and an assignment of variable names to elements of that space, to return a set of elements of the space.
-An example would be "find all the children of the variable x", or "find all the children of 2".
-(Note that the latter makes sense even with an empty Subst; the former only makes sense if the Subst assigns a value to the string "x".)
+A Find is used to find stuff in the space.
+You can make something of type Find by running mkFind. mkFind expects a function of type `(sp -> e -> Set e)`.
+That is, given a space sp and an element e of it, this function can produce a bunch of other elements of the space.

-A Test includes a function of type `sp -> Subst e -> e -> Bool`.
-Tests are used to filter the results of Finds.
+A Test is used to filter things that have been Found.
+You can make a Test by running mkTest, which expects a function of type `(e -> e -> Bool)`.

-A VarTest includes a function of type `sp -> Subst e -> Bool`.
-A VarTest is useful for narrowing the set of Substs under consideration.
-For instance, the Query

--- TODO: This doesn't work.
+Everywhere you use a quantifier (ForAll or ForSome), a variable is bound to every possible value of that quantifier's Source.
+A VarTest is used to reduce the combinations of variables tried.
+You can make VarTests with mkVarTest.
+Here's an example:

 ```
+    [ ("a", QFind $ findChildren $ Left 0)
-ForSOme "a1" (Source "a")
+    , ("b", ( ForSome "a1" (Source "a")
-  (ForSOme "a2" (Source "a")
+              ( ForSome "a2" (Source "a")
-    (QAnd [ QVarTest $ isNot_2 (Right "a1") (Right "a2")
+                (QAnd [ QVarTest $ mkVarTest (<) (Right "a1") (Right "a2")
                       , QFind $ findChildren $ Right "a1"
-          , QFind $ findChildren $ Right "a2" ] ) )
+                      , QFind $ findChildren $ Right "a2" ] ) ) ) ) ]
 ```

-would find all nodes "n" such that for two distinct members "a1" and "a2" of the set "a", "n" is a child of both "a1" and "a2".
+would find all nodes "n" such that there exist two members "a1" and "a2" of the set "a" for which "a1" < "a2" and "n" is a child of both "a1" and "a2".
+(See Test/TProgram.hs for this very Program in action.)